Nikoleta79/RealEstateCareapp/README.md

 I used Vue Router to handle navigation between different components and Pinia for managing the application’s state.
 This allows for efficient state updates and seamless transitions between pages within the app.

 Security, Accessibility, and Usability
 I followed best practices for security by ensuring safe handling of user data.
 I also made the app accessible by including ARIA attributes and following WCAG guidelines, ensuring the app is usable for all users.
-Additionally, the app’s usability was a focus, with an intuitive design and easy navigation.